ewowi/StarDocs/docs/UserMod/UserModLiveScripts.md

     void digitalWrite (int a1, int a2)
     void delay (int a1)

-* more functions will be available later, requests for new functions can be requested in [Github issues](https://github.com/ewowi/StarBase/issues).
+* more functions will be available later, new functions can be requested in [Github issues](https://github.com/ewowi/StarBase/issues).

 ## Preparing  live scripts
 * StarBase most be compiled with compiler directive STARBASE_USERMOD_LIVE set (this is default)